Frontend

 Plugins

 This folder contains all plugins used in Vue.js, each configured in individual files.
-The routing information is described in router
+The routing information is described in router, as well as the theme used by Vuetify in vuetify.

 Stores